kpark11/Data-Science-Projects/README.md

 # Data-Science-Take-Home-assessment
-This is one of the interview assessment that I have done for the data scientist position.
+This is interview assessments that I have done for the data scientist position.